Life Lines

 10 minutes of flushing with cold water

-Ensure you flush the eye for 10 minutes, the eye can become sore and damaged by over use of very cold water.
-Wait and see how the child reacts if they show distress or mention burning continue to wash out the eye.
+Ensure you flush the eye for 10 minutes; the eye can become sore and damaged by overuse of very cold water.
+Wait and see how the child reacts if they show distress or mention burning, continue to wash out the eye.

 Important!